 All concerns are treated confidentially.

-For more information about Freedom to Speak Up, including how to raise a concern, visit the Trust website: https://www.uhmb.nhs.uk/our-trust/freedom-speak, or staff can contact Heather Bruce, FTSU Guardian, directly at email@example.com or 07890 587013
+Visit our website for more information about Freedom to Speak Up, including how to raise a concern, or UHMBT staff can contact Heather Bruce, FTSU Guardian, directly at email@example.com or 07890 587013.

 The final part of our Big 5 campaign focuses on ‘be kind’.